Functional Gastrointestinal Disorders

 Signs, symptoms, and complications

-Symptoms of SIBO, which may vary between individuals, can be non-specific and often overlap with a number of other associated disorders, making it difficult to recognize or diagnose if the practitioner is not well trained in this disorder.
+Symptoms of SIBO, which may vary between individuals, can be non-specific and often overlap with many other associated disorders, making it difficult to recognize or diagnose if the practitioner is not well-trained in this disorder.

-SIBO typically presents with a number of gastrointestinal symptoms, such as abdominal pain, abdominal distension, bloating, flatulence, chronic diarrhea or constipation.
+SIBO typically presents several gastrointestinal symptoms, such as abdominal pain, abdominal distension, bloating, flatulence, chronic diarrhea, or constipation.

 Complications and extraintestinal manifestations (outside of the gut) may include: